v8/v8.dev/src/blog/pointer-compression.md

 Smi:        |____int32_value____|000000000000000000<b>0</b>|
 </pre>

 You may notice that unlike 32-bit architectures, on 64-bit architectures V8 can use 32 bits for the Smi value payload.
-The benefits of 32-bit Smis will be discussed in the following sections.

-You may notice that unlike 32-bit architectures, on 64-bit architectures V8 can use 32 bits for the Smi value payload.
 The implications of 32-bit Smis on pointer compression will be discussed in the following sections.

 ## Compressed tagged values and new heap layout